-- Hot Skitty-on-Wailord Action: His crush on Bessie.
+- Hot Skitty-on-Wailord Action: His crush on Bessie, who's a cow.

 - Yank the Dog's Chain: In the episode where Bessie thinks she's Otis' mom, she believes that she needs somebody else to help her handle her kid.
 She comes so close to marrying Pip before Otis finds a newspaper article that proves he and Bessie are not related.